-This vintage-style whole orange coffee cake is incredibly moist, with a hint of coffee and a delicate coconut topping.
-Made with fresh oranges and just the right amount of sweetness, it works beautifully for a spring brunch or a classic homemade dessert.
+This vintage-style whole orange coffee cake is a total classic.
+It has a super soft texture with a gentle hint of coffee and a delicate coconut topping.
+I make it with fresh oranges for a bright, sunny taste.
+It is just sweet enough for a spring brunch or a cozy dessert.
+You can even add a dollop of my low-fat cream cheese frosting for an extra special touch.

 If you've ever thought coffee and oranges don't mix, this recipe will prove you wrong!
 It's the cake that surprises you with every bite-soft, rich, and oh-so-refreshing.
 Plus, it's the perfect treat for when you want something homemade but not overly complicated.
 With just a whisk and some basic ingredients, you're all set!